-How are the Causes of Foamy Urine Treated?
+How Are the Causes of Foamy Urine Treated?

-How are the Causes of Foamy Urine Treated?
+How Are the Causes of Foamy Urine Treated?

 Foamy urine is not a problem in itself.
 But it can be an indication of many underlying medical conditions, some of which can be serious as well.
 That's why it is important that you undergo a proper diagnosis and get it treated by a doctor.